 Lambda architecture

-Kappa Architecture is an alternative to Lambda Architecture, focusing solely on real-time data processing.
-In this pattern, all data, whether historical or real-time, is treated as an immutable stream of events.
-The data is ingested into the system and processed in real-time using stream processing technologies like Apache Kafka and Apache Flink.
+Kappa Architecture offers a streamlined alternative to Lambda Architecture by focusing exclusively on real-time data processing.
+In this model, all data—whether historical or current—is treated as an immutable stream of events.
+The data is ingested and processed in real-time using technologies like Apache Kafka and Apache Flink.
+By eliminating the need for separate batch and real-time processing pipelines, Kappa Architecture simplifies big data processing, making it particularly advantageous for scenarios where real-time insights and actions based on the freshest data are critical.

-The Single Node Architecture is the simplest pattern, typically used in smaller-scale big data projects or when the data volume is manageable by a single server.
-This architecture involves a single machine that handles the storage, processing, and analysis of data.
-While it may lack the scalability and fault tolerance of more complex architectures, the Single Node Architecture is easy to set up and maintain, making it a practical choice for initial data exploration and experimentation.
+Single Node Architecture is the simplest pattern, typically used in small-scale big data projects or when the data volume is manageable on a single server.
+This architecture involves a single machine handling the storage, processing, and analysis of data.
+Although it lacks the scalability and fault tolerance of more complex architectures, Single Node Architecture is easy to set up and maintain, making it an ideal choice for initial data exploration and experimentation.

-In the context of big data, the Microservices Architecture pattern involves breaking down the entire big data system into smaller, independent services that communicate with each other through APIs.
-Each microservice is responsible for specific tasks, such as data ingestion, processing, storage, or analytics.
-This decoupling of services allows for better flexibility, scalability, and maintainability.
-Additionally, it enables teams to work on individual components independently, making development and deployment more efficient.
+In big data, Microservices Architecture involves breaking down the system into smaller, independent services that communicate via APIs.
+Each microservice is accountable for a specific task, such as data ingestion, processing, storage, or analytics.
+This decoupling enhances flexibility, scalability, and maintainability, allowing teams to work independently on different components, thereby streamlining development and deployment processes.

 Acquire the knowledge of various Microservices scenarios and domain-driven design, by signing up for the Microservices Architecture Training Course now!